 How long have you been involved in ADF?

 I started with The 6th Night Grove, ADF, in Dayton, OH, in April of 2000, where I was commuting more than an hour to rituals and business meetings.
 I did this for about two years before I finally had the experience (and guts) to start my own Protogrove in Columbus, Ohio.
 In our first year, we jumped quite high in membership, getting seven new members in one month.
-I completed the documentation for the ADF Dedicant Path in May of 2003, and am currently working on the ADF Clergy Training Program, which I finished the first circle of in August 2006.
+I completed the documentation for the ADF Dedicant Path in May of 2003, and completed the ADF Clergy Training Program, which I finished the first circle of in August 2006.
 I finished the third circle in 2010.

 What else have you done with your life?